lukka/get-cmake/README.md

     # - uses: actions/cache@v1  <-----= YOU DO NOT NEED THIS
     #   key: <key>              <-----= YOU DO NOT NEED THIS
     #   path: <path>            <-----= YOU DO NOT NEED THIS

     - name: Get latest CMake
+      # Using v2 branch, the latest CMake is installed.
+      uses: lukka/get-cmake@v2        ⟸ THIS IS THE ONE LINER YOU NEED

+    # If you need to pin your workflow to specific version you can use the 'tag'.
+    - name: Get specific version CMake
-      uses: lukka/get-cmake@v1   ⟸ THIS IS THE ONE LINER YOU NEED
+      uses: lukka/get-cmake@v3.17.1   ⟸ THIS IS THE ONE LINER YOU NEED
 ```

  ## Developer Manual